210405jwa/demos/week-4/hibernate-notes.md

 - Session interface
     - The main way for Java applications to interact with Hibernate
     - Provides the ability to create, read, and delete objects
+    - Session is **NOT** thread-safe, meaning we should only have 1 Session per thread
+        - In the context of a back-end application, every request made to the server "spins-up" another thread
+        - We should have a new Session per thread (aka per request)
 - Transaction interface
     - Allows transactions to be defined
     - We can commit and rollback, for example